- Home

 Go GAA GAA on a Teidí Tour of Croke Park

-For families who love all things GAA (Gaelic Athletic Association), the GAA Museum in Croke Park is hosting Teidí Tours from March 17 to 29.
+For families who love all things GAA (Gaelic Athletic Association), check out the Easter Teidí Tours in the GAA Museum in Croke Park.
 With the help of your tour guide, you'll have the chance to enter the teidí (teddy) workshop in Cú Chulainn's Den where you can create your very own GAA Museum teidí.
 Follow that up with an in-depth tour of the stadium; from the dressing rooms to the pitch, you can see it all.
-There's also a Junior Explorer Trail woven through all of the exhibitions, so, if the kids pay close attention they may be able to find a clue or two along the way.
+If you opt for one of their Skyline Tours, you can see even more of the stadium from 17 storeys high.

 Uncover tasty secrets at Butlers Factory

-Go behind the scenes into the heart of all things chocolate with a tour of Butlers Chocolate Factory for their Easter Experience Tour.
-From March 23 to April 1, you can bring the kids on a tour of the entire factory, decorate your own Butlers souvenir made out of chocolate, meet the Easter Bunny and - if the weather is on your side - go on an outdoor Easter egg hunt.
+Go behind the scenes with a tour of Butlers Chocolate Factory on the Easter Experience Tour.
+Running on select dates from March 13 to April 4, you can bring the kids on a tour of the entire factory, decorate your own Butlers souvenir made out of chocolate, meet the Easter Bunny and – if the weather is on your side – go on an outdoor Easter egg hunt.

 Learn from professional artists at the National Gallery of Ireland

-On Easter Sunday, start your morning with a visit to the National Gallery of Ireland for a family-friendly workshop led by professional artist Sarah Edmondson.
-Inspired by some of the artwork displayed in the gallery's impressive collection, you and the kids can create colourful drawings that will hopefully take pride of place on your fridge.
-The two-hour long session starts at 11:30am and is drop-in only so there's no need to book in advance.
+Starting off the Easter break strong, the National Gallery of Ireland will host a fun, family-friendly workshop with professional artist Eimear Murphy on March 29.
+Inspired by some of the work in the gallery's collection, you and the kids can create colourful drawings that will hopefully take pride of place on your fridge.
+The two-hour long session is drop-in only so there's no need to book in advance.

 Family day out